felixpahlke/wxo-bootcamp/README.md

 - Gib deinem Agenten eine Beschreibung, z.B.:

 ```
-An Expert Agent that has access to knowledge all around the IKK
+An Expert Agent that has access to knowledge all around the IKK.
 ```

 - Füge das Tool "ikk-knowledge" hinzu